Tuesday, March 2, 2010

 Free Day: Chu Chi Tunnels

 Fourteen of the the students ventured to Cu Chi to learn about the tunnels which the Viet Cong (VC) used during the war.
 We had a good time taking a look at the tunnels in Chu Chi.
 At the start of the tour, there was a propaganda film made in 1967 which was a bit difficult to watch as they portrayed the U.S. as the aggressors instead of the VC being the aggressors against the South.
 After the video, we were shown one of the original entrances to the tunnels.
 The tour guide demonstrated how the VC would enter the tunnel system and hide the entrance.
-We were then given a chance to try to enter the orginal entrance.
+We were then given a chance to try to enter the original entrance.
 Ekua, Saowanee, Aaron, Gity, and Chintan were the only ones who attempted to fit in the old entrance.

 The tour guide shows us how the VC would enter the tunnel and camouflage the entrance